Lisa Page breaks silence, saying Trump's 'fake orgasm' forced her to speak out

 With those striking words in interview published late Sunday, Lisa Page, the ex-FBI lawyer who carried on an extramarital affair with former FBI head of counterintelligence Peter Strzok as the two exchanged anti-Trump text messages, said she was breaking her silence.

-The 39-year-old Page was referring to Trump's comments about her and Strzok at an October rally in Minneapolis.
-During that rally, Trump performed a passionate, dramatic reading of Strzok and Page's text messages, which were sent while Strzok was overseeing the Hillary Clinton email investigation and the counterintelligence probe into the Trump campaign -- including Strzok's promise that "we'll stop" Trump from becoming president.
+The 39-year-old Page was referring to Trump's comments about her and Strzok at an October rally.
+During the event, Trump performed a passionate, dramatic reading of Strzok and Page's August 2016 text messages, including Strzok's conspicuous promise to Page that "we'll stop" Trump from becoming president.
+At the time, Strzok was overseeing the Hillary Clinton email investigation and the probe into the Trump campaign.

 At one point, Trump screamed out, "I love you, Lisa!
 I love you so much!
 Lisa, she's going to win one-hundred-million-to-nothing.
 But just in case she doesn't win, we've got an insurance policy!"

-Speaking at length to The Daily Beast, Page said Trump's remarks had forced her to confront the president publicly.
-Her comments come just days before a widely anticipated new report from DOJ Inspector General Michael Horowitz into possible FBI misconduct is expected to be released Dec.
-9.
+Speaking at length to The Daily Beast in a highly sympathetic profile, Page said Trump's remarks had forced her to confront the president publicly.
+Her interview comes just days before a widely anticipated new report from DOJ Inspector General Michael Horowitz into possible FBI misconduct is expected to be released Dec.
+9. (Horowitz has reportedly found that an unidentified lower-level FBI lawyer falsified a key document used to obtain a secret surveillance warrant against a former Trump adviser.)

-"I had stayed quiet for years hoping it would fade away, but instead it got worse,” she said.
+"I had stayed quiet for years hoping it would fade away, but instead it got worse,” Page told The Daily Beast.
 “It had been so hard not to defend myself, to let people who hate me control the narrative.
 I decided to take my power back.”

 Page continued: “It's like being punched in the gut.
 My heart drops to my stomach when I realize he has tweeted about me again.
 The president of the United States is calling me names to the entire world.
 He’s demeaning me and my career.
 It’s sickening.”